 - Place disposable paper towels under the catheter system

-- By touching the outside part of the glass only, pick up the irrigating solution; measure 2 ounces and pour into the container.
+- By touching the outside part of the glass only, pick up the irrigating solution; measure 2 ounces and pour it into the container.

 - Arrange the urine receiving container under the open catheter end for draining purposes.